LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 a closed world will be assumed.
 The `oo:uniqueValue` predicate is a flag that can be set to indicate whether or not the parameter can only have a single value.

+The resulting description can be included in the module (for instance, as a JSON-LD file), or can be created and referred to externally.
+Afterwards, it can be reused by multiple dependents.

 [](#module-ldf) shows a simplified example of the LDF server npm module using the components ontology.
 It exposes several components such as an HDT and SPARQL datasource and a QPF server, each of which can take multiple parameters.